xiph/flac/man/metaflac.md

 	application data contents instead using
 	\--application-data-format=hexdump.

+**\--data-format=binary\|binary-headerless\|text**
+:	By default a human-readable text representation of the data is
+	displayed.
+You may specify --data-format=binary to dump the raw binary form of each metadata block.
+Specify --data-format=binary-headerless to omit output of metadata block headers, including the id of APPLICATION metadata blocks.

 **\--remove-all**
 :	Remove all metadata blocks (except the STREAMINFO block) from the
 	metadata.
 Unless \--dont-use-padding is specified, the blocks will be